You want smart political talk without the meltdowns?

 Right.

-I think as as things move forward here, it's gonna be critical that we get the guys inside the system.
+I think as things move forward here, it's going to be critical that we get the guys inside the system.

-So all you folks who are out there inside the system right now, all those guys in the Pentagon up at the agency who are working listening to us on your stream right now, you know, these guys are on our side.
+So all you folks who are out there inside the system right now, all those guys in the Pentagon, up at the agency who are working, listening to us on your screen right now, these guys are on our side.

 We're going back to reality.